 Congratulations MOE on a great competition in Seneca!
 Our robot made it all the way to semifinals with SOUPerbots and Robotribe!
 A round of applause for our awesome safety captains, Arynn Hernandez and Ben McDermott for winning the UL Safety Award and Pit Safety!
 Also good job to Bob Dudek for winning the Donald Bowers Mentor Inspiration Award and Jared Falk, our Dean’s List nominee who advanced to MAR District Champs!
 Thank you volunteers, parents, mentors and students who made it all possible!

 Thank you volunteers, parents, mentors and students who attended Westtown!
 MOE really impressed by taking home finalist medals, the Gracious Professionalism Award and our very own Lucie Wilkens took home the volunteer Inspiration Award!
 We put on an excellent show with teams Palindrome 4954, Firebirds 433, and Dawgma 1712!
 Congratulations to the winners!

-Thank you for everyone that came out and bagged the robot.
-Congratulations team 365 for a successful build season.
+Thank you to everyone that came out and bagged the robot.
+Congratulations to our amazing students and mentors for a successful build season.

 MOE has been hard at work since kickoff and accomplished a lot in the first half of build season!
 We are on our way to creating a great robot by the tag date!